 Kumar pointed to Johnston, who was busy distributing weapons to children who were no more than 10.
-Elsa tried to take weapons away from the schoolmates who had bored and ridiculed her, but when Johnston looked at her, she backed down, then resumed her job of suppling repeater rifles to children that were bigger than them.
-Which would fire bullets that were far more powerful than any beebee gun, bow or sling shot they ever owned, or been shot by.
+Elsa tried to take weapons away from the schoolmates who had bored and ridiculed her.
+But when Johnston looked at her, she backed down.
+After he turned around to tend to other matters, Elsa resumed her job of suppling repeater rifles to children that were not much bigger than them.

 Kumar self observed his mind ordering his confused and pharmacologically altered brain to look at what had been in front of his eyes but failed to see.
-He pulled out from his pocket a copy of the wanted poster on himself and his other comrades, the first one that hit the ground in town during a plane drop which had deposited at least two hundred of them.
-"The only one on this wanted poster who's Wanted Alive, and not dead.
-And who.." he finally realized, and said, after which he looked at Johnston.
-"Every time Comrade Johnston looks at Elsa, she turns into..."
+He pulled out from his pocket a copy of the wanted poster on himself and three of his comrades which were amongst the hundreds that were dropped down onto the town square an hour earlier.
+Something flashed in what was left of his thinking brain.
+"The only one on this wanted poster who's wanted alive, and not dead is Johnston," he finally realized.
+He then glanced towards Elsa, who took away weapons from armed and determined teenagers whenever Johnston looked at her, then gave them back to the young warriors when he was out of sight ."And Every time Comrade Johnston looks at Elsa, she turns into..."